About AUD CPA Exam

 Once the MCQ testlets are finished, the third testlet you will receive contains task-based simulations.
 Here the multi-stage testing process is not applied.
 When you are done with the third testlet, you are allowed to take a 15-minute break that does not count towards the 4-hour test period.

-The exam begins with a launch code or welcome screen, which appears for 5 minutes..
+The exam begins with a launch code or welcome screen, which appears for 5 minutes.
 It takes a total of 10 minutes before the actual exam starts.
-The AUD exam is a four-hour long exam.
+The AUD section of the CPA Exam is a four-hour long exam.
 You are allowed to take a 15-minute break between the first and second TBS testlet.

 In addition, there are two optional breaks available for candidates.
 One is right after the first MCQ testlet and the second one is after the next MCQ testlet.
 However, these two breaks are not excluded from the total time duration of the exam.
 The exam timer continues to run during these two optional breaks.